 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Olympus E-PL9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 6D:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.